Skip to content

 Connectivity issues to Amazon DocumentDB cluster

-The source that issues the mongorestore command must connect to the Amazon DocumentDB cluster that contains the dump file that you're restoring.
-The connection to an Amazon DocumentDB cluster can fail because of the virtual private cloud (VPC) configuration, endpoint resolution, or SSL/TLS authentication.
+The source that issues the mongorestore command must connect to the Amazon DocumentDB cluster that contains the dump file that you want to restore.
+The connection to an Amazon DocumentDB cluster might fail because of the virtual private cloud (VPC) configuration, endpoint resolution, or SSL/TLS authentication.

-For more information, see How do I resolve problems connecting to my Amazon DocumentDB cluster? and Connection issues.
+For more information, see Why can't I connect to my Amazon DocumentDB cluster? and Troubleshooting connection issues.

 Slow mongorestore restore process

 As part of its process, mongorestore recreates all data files and then rebuilds indexes.
-The size of the database contributes to the time it takes mongorestore to perform a restore.
+The size of the database determines the amount of time it takes mongorestore to perform a restore.
 To improve the mongorestore performance, implement the following best practices:

 • Instead of a remote host, run mongorestore on an instance that's in same VPC as the target Amazon DocumentDB cluster to avoid additional network hopping.
 Make sure that the instance that you use to run the mongorestore process has sufficient CPU and memory to handle the operation.